zxyctn/portfolio/README.md

 # Portfolio

-This is a personal portfolio and showcase website for my projects.
+This is a personal website and a portfolio for the projects that I developed myself or contributed directly.

-## Used technologies:
-- HTML5
-- CSS3
-- Vanilla JS (ES5)
-- Bootstrap 4
+The website is developed with Dart & Flutter.
+Entire Dart code and project directory can be found in the `src` folder.

 [Check it out](https://zxyctn.github.io/portfolio/)